logicmoo/logicmoo_workspace/README.md

     :- use_module(library(sldnfdraw)).

-Then you need to initialize the library with
+Then initialize the library with

     :- sldnf.